UrbanAnalyst/gtfsrouter/cran-comments.md

 # CRAN notes for gtfsrouter_0.0.5 submission

-The submission generates no notes or warnings on:
+Current CRAN errors on linux-debian-gcc and macos=arm64 are related to failures in udunits2 and units, and not this package.
+Other than that the submission generates no notes or warnings on:

 * Ubuntu 18.04: R-oldrelease, R-release, R-devel
 * Windows: R-oldrelease, R-release, R-devel